Church Fund Accounting Guide

 This does not count against a church that needs multiple funds, only against how you receive donor contributions.
 Although you have multiple funds that you designate money towards, you can set boundaries when receiving money that stipulates all money received will be applied to the general fund and then designated from there.
 So yes, there will be the person who adamantly wants their $100 to go to communion crackers… however, if this means that $100 cannot be spent for anything else, it’s probably better to let them know you are thankful for the donation but cannot guarantee it being used for their purpose, rather than be tied to spending the money a certain way.

 In the end, funds are necessary and beneficial to any organization, but creating/managing them is an art-form.
-At Aplos, we do our best to make this process as simple as possible for you so that you can focus more time and energy on your mission instead of your books.
+At EmpowerT3, we do our best to make this process as simple as possible for you so that you can focus more time and energy on your mission instead of your books.

 See more information on Church Fund Accounting.